 Richa is a partner focusing on corporate and securities transactions, stock or asset purchase and sales, mergers, and joint ventures.
 Backed by the firm’s highly-regarded healthcare regulatory team, Richa also represents private equity firms structure and close transactions in the healthcare industry.
 She also supports early-stage companies from other countries to establish a presence in the U.S. and raise U.S. seed and venture capital.
 A large part of Richa’s work involves cross-border corporate transactions.
 Among others, Richa’s clients are in the technology, health care, AI/machine learning, logistics, media, life sciences, impact investment, and consumer industries.

 The bulk of my practice is in cross-border mergers and acquisitions and investments.
-Companies in other parts of the world are increasingly turning to the US to raise their seed or Series A round of financing or to make smaller acquisitions as part of their entry strategy into the US.
-A mid-market or early-stage international transaction requires many of the same skills as a larger international transaction, and my practice allows me to use the same skills for mid-market international deals.
+Companies in other parts of the world are increasingly turning to the US to raise their seed or Series A round of financing, or to acquire or partner with U.S. targets as part of their entry strategy into the U.S. A mid-market or early-stage international transaction requires many of the same skills as a larger international transaction, and my practice allows me to use the same skills for mid-market international deals.

 University of Washington School of Law, LL.M.

 National Law School of India University, B.A., LLB , with honors